siva4it/siva4it.github.io/aboutme.md

 permalink: /aboutme/
 ---

+# 📰 Latest Updates
+- Profile and experience updated for 2024
+- New certifications and recommendations added

 # 👋 About Sivanandan (Siva)

 I'm a passionate technologist based in Halifax, Nova Scotia, Canada, with over 10 years of experience in the software industry.
 My expertise spans cloud architecture (AWS, Azure, Google Cloud), AI/ML, serverless, DevOps, and full-stack development.
 I am known for my innovation, technical leadership, and customer focus.